- Assistant Diving Coach at Purdue University

 Boudia won two medals at the 2012 Olympics in London, including a thrilling final-round performance in the individual 10m platform that won him the Gold medal, the first since 2000 for the U.S. He also won Bronze with partner Nick McCrory in the synchronized 10m platform, becoming the first American duo to medal in the event, and the first Olympic medal for the U.S. in men’s diving since the 1996 Games in Atlanta- the Olympic Games that first captured David’s eye.

 David became a devout Christian in 2010 through the influence of his college coach.
 David openly references his religious beliefs and his strong faith plays a very big part in his life.
-In October 2012 he married his college sweetheart, Sonnie Brand, and completed his degree at Purdue in December 2013.
-David and his wife had their first child, Dakoda Boudia, in September of 2014.
+In October 2012, he married his college sweetheart, Sonnie Brand, and completed his degree at Purdue in December 2013.
+David and his wife had their first child, Dakoda Boudia, in September of 2014 and had their second daughter, Mila Boudia, in August 2017.
+Most recently, they welcomed their third child, Knox Boudia, in April 2019.